xwmx/nb/README.md

   Sync the current local notebook with the remote repository.

 Private Repositories and Git Credentials:
-  Syncing with private repositories requires configuring git to not prompt you for your credentials.
-For repositories cloned over HTTPS you can cache your credentials with git and for repositories cloned over SSH you can add your key to the ssh-agent.
+  Syncing with private repositories requires configuring git to not prompt for credentials.

+  For repositories cloned over HTTPS, credentials can be cached with git.
+  For repositories cloned over SSH, keys can be added to the ssh-agent.

   More Information:
     https://github.com/xwmx/nb#private-repositories-and-git-credentials